miloszmisiek/drf_api_cutback/README.md

     In `env.py` the Cloudinary API key is stored for security reasons.
 ---
+## Using Heroku to deploy the project
-This project was deployed using [Heroku](https://dashboard.heroku.com/) using the following steps:
+This project was deployed using [Heroku](https://dashboard.heroku.com/) with the following steps:

 1. Click on *New* in the top-right corner and then *Create New App*.